Luizerko/indigenous_clusters_and_communities/docs/DATASET.md

 #### Building the Contrastive Dataset

-While our first training method on the textual data was unsupervised contrastive learning, we also developed a supervised contrastive dataset for a second method.
+While our first training method on the textual data was *unsupervised contrastive learning*, we also developed a *supervised contrastive dataset* for a second method.
 The process to build it used the summarized descriptions as input.
 For each, we prompted the LLM to generate a paraphrase (positive sample) and also select the most semantically different description from the same chunk (negative sample).

 Again, the LLM pipeline ran smoothly and required only light manual cleanup.
 However, we later discovered a subtle issue we haven't thought of earlier: because it didn't matter for condensing descriptions, our chunks were made of sequential data, which sometimes led to grouped similar descriptions (e.g. multiple dolls described similarly).
 This meant that the negatives the model was outputing weren’t always semantically distinct.

-In the end, we decided to use this dataset only as a validation metric and for evaluation (what we called In-Context STS-B), so the implications of the issue were very limited.
+In the end, we decided to use this dataset only as a validation metric and for evaluation (what we called *In-Context STS-B*), so the implications of the issue were very limited.
 For training, we later constructed a more robust dataset by keeping the positive paraphrases aforementioned and generating negatives by randomly sampling 10 summarized descriptions from items that belonged to a different `categoria`, (almost) always guaranteeing meaningful semantic contrast.
 The choice of 10 negatives was the best trade-off between diversity and GPU memory limits.
 Fewer negatives degraded model performance, but more reduced our batch sizes too much.
 For more detailed methodology and outcomes, refer to the [clustering documentation](https://github.com/Luizerko/master_thesis/tree/main/docs/CLUSTERING.md) once again.